-Financial modelling in Excel refers to tools used for preparing the expected financial statements predicting the company’s financial performance in a future period using the assumptions and historical performance information.
-Such financial models are used in DCF Valuations, Mergers and Acquisitions, Private Equity, Project Finance and more.
+Financial modeling in Excel refers to tools used for preparing the expected financial statements predicting the company’s financial performance in a future period using the assumptions and historical performance information.
+One may use such financial models in DCF valuations, mergers and acquisitions, private equity, project finance, etc.

-Financial Modeling in Excel is all around the web.
-There has been a lot written about learning Financial Modeling; however, most of the financial modeling pieces of training are the same.
-This goes beyond the usual gibberish and explores practical Financial Modeling as used by Investment BankersInvestment BankersInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. and Research Analysts.
+Financial modeling in Excel is all around the web.
+There has been a lot written about learning financial modeling.
+However, most of the financial modeling pieces of training are the same.
+It goes beyond the usual gibberish and explores practical financial modeling used by Investment BankersInvestment BankersInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. and Research Analysts.

-In this Free Financial Modeling Excel Guide, I will take the example of Colgate Palmolive (2016 – 2020) and will prepare a fully integrated financial model from scratch.
+In this free financial modeling Excel guide, we will take the example of Colgate Palmolive (2016 – 2020) and prepare a fully integrated financial model from scratch.

-This guide is over 5000 words+ and took me three weeks to complete.
-Save this page for future reference and don’t forget to share it :-)
+This guide is over 5,000 words and took me three weeks to complete.
+Therefore, save this page for future reference, and do not forget to share it.